 Christine Byrd-Tucker is the Director of Youth Services and has evolved her role within the organization over the last few years.
 Starting as an AmeriCorps member at The DOME Project, she has had the opportunity to be a part of many of the programs each organization has to offer, and helped in the development and sustainability of each one.
 Christine has a dual degree in History (with a concentration in US history) and Jewish Studies.
 Prior to college, she attended Millennium High School, where the focus was on college prep and youth development practices from the YMCA.
 This gave Christine her first insight into Youth Development and it is why she is so invested in it today.

-Menelik Washington is the High School and YPP Program Coordinator at The Commons.
-Menelik attended Harvard University for 3 years and spent some time working for Prep for Prep before finding his home on the Upper West Side.
+Menelik Washington is the YPP Program Coordinator at the Westside Commons.
+He is also charged with the 4th grade after school group at PS 84.
+Menelik attended Harvard University for 3 years and spent some time working for Prep for Prep before finding his home at the Commons.
 He cares deeply for the success of everyone that he works with, and is willing to create and adapt to whatever success means for his team and his students.